-Karl Hehl thinks up the company name of ARBURG in Normandy in 1943, during the war.
-He combines the first syllable of his father's first name Arthur Hehl (AR) with the last syllable of the local town Lossburg (BURG).
-To this day, our company still uses the logotype that Karl Hehl drew himself.
+Karl Hehl invents the company name in Normandy during the war.
+He combines the first syllable of his father's first name Arthur (AR) with the last syllable of the location Lossburg (BURG).
+The lettering with the distinctive typography characterises ARBURG to this day.

 First injection moulding machine